-To get order forms and information about filling your prescriptions by mail please call Customer Service.
+To get order forms and information about filling your prescriptions by mail please call Customer Service (phone numbers are printed on the back cover of this document).
+If you use a mailorder pharmacy not in the plan's network, your prescription will not be covered.